McBaumwolle/dynamic-music-pill/README.md

 This extension displays the currently playing media in a sleek, pill-shaped widget in the Dash or Top Panel, complete with album art colors, animations, and controls.

+**🤝 Contributing**

+I welcome contributions!
+If you have ideas on how to improve the architecture or implement new features (like the icon replacement), feel free to open a Pull Request or an Issue.

 <p align="center">
 <img src="screenshots/demo.gif" width="1000" alt="Dynamic Music Pill Logo">
 </p>